Azure/iotedge/edge-modules/TransactableModuleSample/README.md

 ### Known issues

 - IoT Hub name cannot contain any dashes `-`.
-- In Cost Management, usage records shows up weirdly with weird resource IDs (instead of a link to the IoT Hub) and service name "IoT Service" instead of something more appropriate like "IoT Edge Module".
+- In Cost Management, usage records show up weirdly with weird resource IDs (instead of a link to the IoT Hub) and service name "IoT Service" instead of something more appropriate like "IoT Edge Module".
 - There's no easy way to directly query the IoT Hub to see which offers are deployed to what module.